SeaGL/organization/meetings/2025/20251117-retrospective.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- dina: happy to be here, happy to get going on seagl, excited
-- sen: headed north, lookin gforward to being in WA soon
-- norm: can't wait for the conference, missed last year, hopefully not this
-- AJ: I'm underground, excited and stressed for the conference, see you all soon, very tired
-- linnea: as the kids say, I'm locked in, letting time flow past, hope everything gets done that needs to get done
-- alfredo: already feel better after this meeting, hopefully stays whole week
-- angel: very excited, slightly stressed about travel
-- matt: deeply curious what "bread for screaming at" is about
-- salt: thanks y'all <3

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)